The 5 essential metrics for community engagement

 How we use it at Disciple:

-App analytics platform Mixpanel describes a community space with a low retention rate as a “leaky sieve”, which makes a lot of sense.
-You’re spending a lot of time, money and resources to spread awareness about your community and acquire new members.
-If those new users don’t find anything of value when they arrive, they won’t come back.
-And that’s a lot of wasted money and effort for you and your brand.
+You’re spending a lot of time, money, and resources spreading awareness about your community and acquiring new members.
+If those new users don’t find anything of value when they arrive, they won’t return.
+That’s a lot of wasted money and effort for you and your brand.

 The limitations:

-One thing to remember here though is that the retention period you choose to look at should fit with the cadence of new content and the level of activity you expect or hope to see in your community.
-For example, if your community content runs on a weekly cycle, you should be looking at a retention period of 7 days.
+Retention is an important factor to consider, so keep it on your list.
+One thing to remember here is that the retention period you choose to look at should fit with the cadence of new content and the level of activity you expect or hope to see in your community.

-2. Daily, Weekly and/or Monthly Active Users (DAUs, WAUs & MAUs).
+2. Daily, Weekly and/or Monthly Active Users (DAUs, WAUs & MAUs)

 • DAUs: The number of unique visitors who visit your community space on a specific day.